marinasundstrom/todo-app/docs/design.md

 #### Aggregates

-When an entity is dependant on another they  form what is called an "Aggregate".
+When entities are dependant on each other they form what is called an "Aggregate".

-Technically belongs here, but check the section "Aggregates" below.
+Technically belongs here, but check the "Aggregates" section below.

 ### Value Objects